-- Full sheet labels – (Weatherproof for Inkjet or Weatherproof Polyester for Laser printers with diagonal back slits.
-Both are great products, but if you’re looking for a totally oil-resistant and waterproof product (recommended), go with the polyester product.
-Note: the polyester material requires a laser printer.
+- Full sheet label paper – (Weatherproof for Inkjet or Weatherproof Polyester for Laser printers with diagonal back slits.
+Both are great products, but if you’re looking for an oil-resistant and waterproof product (recommended), go with Polyester or Vinyl.
+Note: the polyester and vinyl materials usually require a laser printer.

 - Inkjet or laser printer (if you don’t have a printer, print at any office store.)

 - Scissors or paper cutter (I use this one)